 What should I do?

-If you are concerned about your retirement, it would be best to avoid TSP loans.
+If your retirement is a priority, it would be best to avoid TSP loans.
 There are extreme circumstances when a TSP loan makes sense; however, they are usually few and far between.
-Next time you consider taking a loan from your TSP, please consider alternatives such as the following:
+The next time you consider taking a loan from your TSP, please consider alternatives such as the following: